Using the process to solve a real problem.

 While the Association is currently capable of managing its short term operations, a long term, more simplified fiscal vehicle will be needed in the future to simplify the management process .

-Our enterprise is guided by the principle of first insuring the maintenance needs of the Cemetery Association, and second by a sense that monies in excess should be used to support the needs of the community.
+Our enterprise is guided by the principle of insuring the maintenance needs of the Cemetery Association.

 The present board will not face unexpected attrition in the time period required to implement the chosen vehicle.